covjson/specification/spec.md

 - JSON-LD is defined in [http://www.w3.org/TR/json-ld/](http://www.w3.org/TR/json-ld/).
 - Concise Binary Object Representation (CBOR) is defined in [IETF RFC 7049](http://tools.ietf.org/rfc/rfc7049.txt).
 - The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [IETF RFC 2119](http://www.ietf.org/rfc/rfc2119.txt).

-## TODO

-- domain CRS
-- for non-default CRS's it would be good to be able to provide WGS84 `"lon"`/`"lat"` coordinates
-- check qudt:quantity
-- levels of measurement, categories etc.
-- define profiles (stand-alone, with URLs)

 ## 2. Parameter Objects